flatz/flatz.github.io/index.md

 	goto err;
 }

+#if 0
 // TODO: there is sceBgftDownloadGetProgress() that may be used to get progress information but I didn't have a free
-// time to figure out how to use it properly, for me it always returns zeros in size fields so I cann't get proper percent. struct bgft_task_progress_internal progress;
+// time to figure out how to use it properly, for me it always returns zeros in size fields so I can't get proper percent. struct bgft_task_progress_internal progress;
 memset(&progress, 0, sizeof(progress));
 ret = sceBgftDownloadGetProgress(task_id, &progress);